North Sumatra Stadium: Transport

 The stadium is equipped with direct rail access from Kualanamu International Airport via the airport rail link.
 There is also electric bus service at Mebidang that provides direct transportation from both the airport and from the direction of Medan.
 Meanwhile, those using private vehicles can take the Trans Sumatra Toll Road, which can be accessed from various cities.

 Sporting events

 2024 Pekan Olahraga Nasional

-In 2024, the North Sumatra Stadium served as the venue for the closing ceremony of the 21st National Sports Week (PON XXI), which was co-hosted by the provinces of Aceh and North Sumatra.
+In 2024, North Sumatra Stadium served as the venue for the closing ceremony of the 21st National Sports Week (PON XXI), which was co-hosted by the provinces of Aceh and North Sumatra.
 Although the football tournament took place in different venues, the stadium was chosen as the official site to conclude the country's largest multi-sport event, highlighting its modern facilities and regional significance.

 Association football

-In June 2025, PSMS Medan, one of Indonesia’s most historic football clubs, announced that they would temporarily use the North Sumatra Stadium as their home ground for the Indonesian Liga 2 competition.
+In June 2025, PSMS Medan, one of Indonesia’s most historic football clubs, announced that they would temporarily use North Sumatra Stadium as their home ground for the Indonesian Championship competition.
 This decision was made while their traditional home, Teladan Stadium, underwent major renovations.